jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 - Creates data tables that persist host machine information into a psql instance for data analytics in performance.

 #### host_info.sh
-- Inserts the data collected from curront hardware specification data into a psql database.
+- Inserts the data collected from current hardware specification data into a psql database.

 #### host_usage.sh
 - Inserts the data collected from current server usage into a psql database.